I’ve suffered with bouts of depression for as long as I can remember.

 Fortunately, that was my turning point.
 Had I not sunk that low, I may not have been faced with a choice: get sober or end my misery.
 Thankfully, in a moment of what can only be described as grace, I decided to get sober.

 Initially, I felt great.
 I was waking up without a hangover, and I started to experience proper sleep, instead of what happens when you pass out and come-to.
 I felt the hope of having a whole new life ahead of me.
 For several weeks, I gradually felt better and better.
 And then I hit a wall.
 My depression was back with a vengeance.
 My limbs felt weighed down, I didn’t want to leave my apartment, I was exhausted, and I lost my sense of hope.
 Perhaps it was the stark reality of a life without anesthesia, or perhaps my brain chemistry evening out — likely both.
 Whatever it was, it felt like I hit a wall.

 That was the point I learned that my recovery has to be holistic.
 Working the 12 Steps wasn’t enough.
 I can’t look after my spiritual wellness without looking after my mind and body.
 I am fortunate that in spite of suffering with recurrent depression, I’m pretty determined and resilient.
 That means I was able to dig deep and figure a way out.

 I formulated a plan that I still use today to both maintain my mental health, and as a checklist for when depression hits:

 1. Professional help.

 I am in regular contact with my doctor and we closely monitor my mood.
 I take medication as prescribed, and we change it when necessary.
-Throughout seven years in recovery I’ve tried several times to stop medication, under the supervision of my doctor, and unfortunately my depression returns.
+Throughout seven years in recovery, I’ve tried several times to stop the medication, under the supervision of my doctor, and unfortunately, my depression returns.